sal-camacho/detection-and-response/analyzing-first-packet-with-wireshark.md

 (Quite a few packets were created when the user accessed the web page http://opensource.google.com.)

-#### Double-clicked the first packet in the list.
+Double-clicked the first packet in the list.
 The Destination IP address of this packet is 169.254.169.254.

 <img width="745" height="898" alt="60" src="https://github.com/user-attachments/assets/bcb06fbb-a28e-47cf-acb4-934ce3f6fecc" />

 ### Question: What is the Time to Live value of the packet as specified in the Internet Protocol Version 4 subtree?
 #### Answer: The Time to Live value is 64.
 This property is contained in the Internet Protocol Version 4 subtree, which is the third subtree listed in the detailed packet inspection window.
-#### Question: What is the Frame Length of the packet as specified in the Frame subtree?
+### Question: What is the Frame Length of the packet as specified in the Frame subtree?
 #### Answer: The Frame Length is 54 bytes.
 This property is contained in the Frame subtree, which is the first subtree listed in the detailed packet inspection window.
-#### Question: What is the Header Length of the packet as specified in the Internet Protocol Version 4 subtree?
+### Question: What is the Header Length of the packet as specified in the Internet Protocol Version 4 subtree?
 #### Answer: The Header Length is 20 bytes.
 This property is defined in the Internet Protocol Version 4 subtree, which is the fourth subtree listed in the detailed packet inspection window.
-#### Question: What is the Destination Address as specified in the Internet Protocol Version 4 subtree?
+### Question: What is the Destination Address as specified in the Internet Protocol Version 4 subtree?
 #### Answer: The Destination Address is 169.254.169.254.
 This property is defined in the Internet Protocol Version 4 subtree, which is the third subtree listed in the detailed packet inspection window.

-#### Entered the following filter to select TCP packet data that contains specific text data.
+Entered the following filter to select TCP packet data that contains specific text data: `tcp contains "curl"` This filtered the packets containing web requests made with the curl command in this sample packet capture file.

 <img width="744" height="581" alt="61" src="https://github.com/user-attachments/assets/c20794eb-85fe-4fff-ad7c-015eca1b83ee" />

-#### Double-clicked the first packet in the list.
+Lastly, I double-clicked the first packet in the list with the filter containing web requests made with the curl command.

 <img width="761" height="871" alt="62" src="https://github.com/user-attachments/assets/a89d7b0b-654b-49d0-92b8-9d9e7a7eeb19" />

+---

 ## My Contributions